ON THIS PAGE: You will learn about the different treatments doctors use for people with thyroid cancer. Use the menu to see other pages.

 Patients who are treated with surgery usually require thyroid hormone therapy.
 In addition to replacing the hormone that is needed by the body, the thyroid hormone medication may slow down the growth of any remaining differentiated cancer cells.

 Thyroid hormone replacement is levothyroxine (Levothroid, Levoxyl, Synthroid, Tirosint, Unithroid, and other brand names.)
-Levothyroxine typically comes as a pill that should be taken daily, at the same time each day, so that the body receives a consistent supply.
-Thyroid hormone replacement is usually given by an endocrinologist, which is a doctor specializing in treating problems with hormones, glands, and the endocrine system.
+Levothyroxine typically comes as a pill that should be taken daily, at the same time each day before meals, so that the body receives a consistent supply.
+Thyroid hormone replacement is usually prescribed by an endocrinologist, which is a doctor specializing in treating problems with hormones, glands, and the endocrine system.

 Also, be sure to talk with your doctor about all other medications you take, including dietary supplements such as iron or calcium, to avoid interactions with your thyroid hormone replacement.
 Read more about tips to take your medication correctly.